pbertera/SFDCFilters/README.md

 - selectors
 - actions

-Selectors are used to define to which email we want to perfom a defined action.
+Selectors are used to match a mail, when a message is matched the actions defined into the rule are applied.

 ### Selectors